aws/aws-sam-cli/designs/sam-config.md

 `

 Users can pass an environment `--env` for the section that will be scanned within the configuration file to pass parameters through.

+> I hesitate in using `--env` as the param that controls what prefix of TOML tables/sections is parsed/loaded.
+Using `--env` strongly associates a specific usage scenario (environment choice) to a feature that is much broader in potential usage.
+Also, `--env` doesn't to me clarify what it controls/changes.
+At first read, I think it controls environment variables.
+Perhaps an alternative like `--config-prefix` which is no longer limited to a specific usage scenario while more clearly describing what it controls.

 By default the `default` section of the configuration is chosen.